simonenkoilya/simonenkoilya/README.md

 ![Logo](logo.png)

 Hello!
 My name's Ilya Simonenko.
-At the moment I am trying to learn English, JavaScript and TypeScript.
+At the moment I am trying to learn JavaScript.

-I am also a non-professional system administrator and bug reporter.
+I am also a non-professional coder

 ### My work

-I've also done a few things in the past that aren't available on GitHub, GitLab and Codeberg.
+I've also done a few things in the past that aren't available on GitHub.

 ### [Contact](https://simonenkoilya.github.io/)